alexkasema/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 The specification requires maps to be implemented "that, on average, provide access times that are sublinear on the number of elements in the collection".
 Therefore, it could be represented internally as a hash table (with O(1) lookup), a search tree (with O(log(N)) lookup), or any other data structure, as long as the complexity is better than O(N).
 ## WeakMap
 A WeakMap is a collection of key/value pairs whose keys must be objects or non-registered symbols, with values of any arbitrary JavaScript type, and which does not create strong references to its keys.
 That is, an object's presence as a key in a WeakMap does not prevent the object from being garbage collected.
 Once an object used as a key has been collected, its corresponding values in any WeakMap become candidates for garbage collection as well — as long as they aren't strongly referred to elsewhere.
 The only primitive type that can be used as a WeakMap key is symbol — more specifically, non-registered symbols — because non-registered symbols are guaranteed to be unique and cannot be re-created.
+## 0-get_list_students.js
+Create a function named getListStudents that returns an array of objects.

+Each object should have three attributes: id (Number), firstName (String), and location (String).

+The array contains the following students in order:

+Guillaume, id: 1, in San Francisco
+James, id: 2, in Columbia
+Serena, id: 5, in San Francisco